snarlferb/v/vim.md

 `viw`          -  select word

-`b`            -  moves cursor backwards to start of a word
+`b`            -  moves cursor backwards to the start of a word

-`Shift+B`      -  moves cursor backwards to start of a word
+`Shift+B`      -  moves cursor backwards to the start of a word (ignores alt-characters)

 `Shift+RIGHT`  -  same as w